“I would want to be God. I would want to be beside everyone,” said one of my preschoolers.

-At aged four, Zach wore his outfit backwards.
-I asked if he knew it was backwards.
+At age four, Zach wore his outfit backward.
+I asked if he knew it was backward.
 He said he did.

-I asked, why are you wearing it backwards?
+I asked, why are you wearing it backward?

-He said: so others will know and ask me WHY I am wearing my clothing backwards.
+He said, So others will know and ask me WHY I am wearing my clothing backward.

 From a very young age, we want to be different, unique, set apart from the crowd.
 Perhaps our immature approaches to being different would be simpler and easier than some of our adult approaches.

 One of my kids repeatedly does this, without thought.
 Unique as she is, it often bugs me that she does things independently because it is almost ALWAYS different than my way.
 But she often comes to a similar endpoint, sometimes with less effort, sometimes with more…sometimes accomplishing more than I would.

 One thing she’s not, though, is afraid that others think of her as doing things differently.
 She doesn’t register it and she doesn’t care.